ai-dock/fooocus/README.md

 ### Fooocus

-The service will launch on port `7865` unless you have specified an override with `FOOOCUS_PORT`.
+The service will launch on port `7865` unless you have specified an override with `FOOOCUS_PORT_HOST`.

 If variable `AUTO_UPDATE=true`, Fooocus will be updated to the latest version on container start.
 You can pin the version to a branch or commit hash by setting the `FOOOCUS_BRANCH` variable.

-You can set startup flags by using variable `FOOOCUS_FLAGS`.
+You can set startup flags by using variable `FOOOCUS_ARGS`.

 To manage this service you can use `supervisorctl [start|stop|restart] fooocus`.